Of Human/Chimp Genomes and Birthday Cakes: The 98% Question

 98.8%?

-Way back in 2005, the Chimpanzee Sequencing and Analysis Consortium published a study in Nature, which stated that "the DNA that we can match up is 98.8 percent identical" between Chimpanzees and Humans.
+Way back in 2005, the Chimpanzee Sequencing and Analysis Consortium published a study in Nature, which stated “Our results indicate that the genomes of humans and chimpanzees are 99% identical at orthologous nucleotide sites.”
+(Nature 437, p.
+69, 2005).
 This was a pretty big discovery, but not one without controversy.
 Although this number has been replicated several times, there are some who claim the number is much lower, coming in at around 95%.
 In discussions with Creationists, this will always be the number they insist on using.
 But since few of us are geneticists (and real geneticists would never lower themselves to read a trashy blog like this one), how can we know which is the correct statistic? is it 95%, or 98.8%?
 Well...it is really not a question of which number is right, but what is being measured.

 Let’s Talk About DNA